ArbitrumFoundation/docs/docs/how-tos/vote-dao-proposals.md

 1. Navigate to [Snapshot](https://snapshot.org/#/).
 2. Connect your wallet.
 3. Open the Arbitrum DAO Snapshot space and locate the proposal you'd like to vote on (or click the Snapshot link in the forum submission)
-4. Cast your vote (todo - detail this, ideally with screenshots).
+4. Cast your vote (TODO - detail this, ideally with screenshots).

 ### Proposals in the "on-chain vote" stage